How to Start a Function Band: A Step-by-Step Guide

 While you wait for the photos and video edits, work on your band biography.

-We don’t recommend using AI for bios.
-They often sound generic.
+We don’t recommend relying solely on AI for band bios.
+They often sound generic and impersonal.
 Instead, write it together as a band.
 Keep it short, personal and honest about your experience and style.

 You’ll also need: